PatrykMis/talkback-foss/README.md

 * updated dependencies which may fix bugs and potential security issues
 * Added more instructions in the readme

 There is also an issue tracker where various issues and improvements can be discussed.
-Unfortunately, the upstream code is not beeing updated too often.
+Unfortunately, the upstream code is not being updated too often.

 ## How to Build